How to delete tags locally and remotely in Git

 To understand what a tag in Git does, you need to first understand the roles played by commits and branches.
 A commit captures the code changes of your software project at a specific time.
 A branch has a movable pointer(HEAD pointer) that points to the latest commit.
 When you add more commits to a branch, its associated HEAD pointer automatically moves to point to the latest commit made on that branch.

 A tag is commonly used to mark a commit on the main or master branch for a software release.
-Tags can serve as a future reference for any desired use e.g. it can serve to reference a stable software project version.
+Tags can serve as a future reference for any desired use, e.g., they can serve as a reference for a stable software project version.
 Unlike branch HEAD pointers that move as more commits are added to a branch, a tag does not move.
-It remains fixed even if as more commits are added, as visualized below:
+It remains fixed even if more commits are added, as visualized below:

 Git has two types of tags:

-• Lightweight tag: as the name implies, this type of tag does not have extra information apart from the name of the tag and the commit hash that it references or marks.
-It can be created using the git tag <tag_name> command.
+- Lightweight tag: as the name implies, this type of tag does not have extra information apart from the name of the tag and the commit hash that it references or marks.
+It can be created using the

 How to delete local git tags